Safe Reinforcement Learning with Preference-based Constraint Inference: Problem Formulation

 With the above setup, Safe RL is established to learn a policy that maximizes the expected cumulative reward $\mathcal{J}^R(\pi)$ while meeting safety constraints, which is usually expressed as the expected cumulative cost $\mathcal{J}^C(\pi)$ being below a certain threshold $d$.
 Formally,

-In this paper, we consider the situation that safety constraint is not explicitly defined and must be learned.
-The constraint includes both the cost function $c(s,a)$ as well as the threshold $d$.
+In this paper, we consider the situation where the safety constraint is not explicitly defined and must be learned.
+The constraint includes both the cost function $c(s,a)$ and the threshold $d$.
 Therefore, we reformulate the safe RL problem in Eq.~\ref{eq:ecrl} with inferred constraint:

 where Eq.~\ref{eq:rlcl_constraint} is the constraint with learned cost function $\hat c(s,a)$.
 The threshold is assigned to be 0 without loss of generality.
 The constraint in Eq.~\ref{eq:rlcl_constraint} should be functionally equivalent to the true unknown constraint in Eq.~\ref{eq:ecrl_constraint}, reflecting the underlying safety requirements.